Tooltip container

 Background

-Militärkommando in this context seemingly refers to AOK, the highest operative military body during the war.
-From the outbreak of war the formal head was Erzherzog Friedrich but the operative war effort was for most practical purposes directed by k.u.k.
-Generalstab, lead by Feldmarschall Conrad.
+Militärkommando in this context seemingly refers to AOK, the highest military authority during the war.
+From the outbreak of war the formal head was Erzherzog Friedrich but the war effort was for most practical purposes directed by k.u.k.
+Generalstab, headed by Feldmarschall Conrad.
 At the time of the plot in the novel Armeeoberkommando was located in Teschen (now Cieszyn)[a], in the palace that was incidentally owned by Friedrich himself[b].

 In The Good Soldier Švejk the terms Oberkommando and Militärkommando both probably refer to AOK, although commands at subordinated levels can't be ruled out.